47Nguyen/Blockchain_asm2/README.md

 https://www.geeksforgeeks.org/python/create-simple-blockchain-using-python
 https://www.youtube.com/watch?v=G5M4bsxR-7E

+This project implements a simplified blockchain with the following features:
+- Transaction validation (prevents double spending)
+- Mining with Proof-of-Work consensus
+- Block creation and chain validation
+- RESTful API built with **FastAPI**
+- Interactive API documentation available via **Swagger UI*

+How to run:
+- You will need to install the require library for this.
+To that copy and paste the text below into your terminal.:
+    - pip install -r requirements.txt
+- After installing successfully.
+- To run:
+    - Go to terminal and paste in uvicorn main:app --reload
+    - Wait for it to run a few secs, then this will show up http://127.0.0.1:8000/docs.
+    - Copy and paste the link on to your browsers, you just click the link (don't worry the link is safe!!).

 To do
 1. Block Structure [10 points] - DONE
     ○ Define a clear and robust block structure.
 Each block must contain at least: